OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/jira/oh-jira-0181.md

 2. If the parent entity is already synchronized and then the user receives this error message for the Sub-Task integration, there is a possibility that at the time when this Sub-Task was synchronized, the parent entity might not have been synchronized through the parent integration.
 As the parent integration has now synchronized the entity, this error can be retried.
 For learning how to retry an event refer: [Manage Integration Failures](../../../troubleshooting/manage-integration-failures.md).
 After the error is retried, check whether the issue has been resolved when the Sub-Task related integration has ran once again for this Sub-Task entity.

 **Solution 2.**
 For the case in **Possibility 2** part of the **Cause**, there needs to be exactly one parent relationship for the Sub-Task.
-It is an ambiguous case for {{SITENAME}} and it cannot take the decision to which parent relationship should be selected for the Sub-Task.
+It is an ambiguous case for <code class="expression">space.vars.SITENAME</code> and it cannot take the decision to which parent relationship should be selected for the Sub-Task.
 For solving this model-mismatch scenario, modification can be made in the [Relationship configuration](../../../../integrate/mapping-configuration.md#relationships).
 The modifications must ensure that user is allowed to select a link type (to be mapped to 'Sub Task Parent' link type) from the available source entity link types for which the source system does not allow more than one such link to be added to the source entity.
 If the solution is not as per the use-case then please contact us on our support portal for further guidance.